 Lyra Kilston | KCET

-"Overdrive: LA Constructs the Future, 1940-1990," exhibited at the J. Paul Getty Museum and the National Building Museum in 2013-14.
-Her writing has appeared in Artforum, Frieze, Los Angeles Review of Books, Time, and Wired, among other publications.
+Lyra Kilston is a writer, editor, and 4th-generation Angeleno.
+"Sun Seekers: The Cure of California" (Atelier Editions, 2019) is her first book.
+She was on the curatorial team of "Overdrive: L.A.
+Constructs the Future, 1940–1990," exhibited at the J. Paul Getty Museum and the National Building Museum in Washington, D.C.
+Her writing has appeared in the Los Angeles Review of Books, TIME, Wired, Next City, ICON, and Artforum, among other publications.

 Post date: 2017-01-20T09:37:24-08:00